aimei60/landing-page/README.md

-I created my first landing page and it was great fun.
-Flexbox is tricky but definitely rewarding.
+## Cat Toy Factory Landing page

+I created a landing page using the image template provided by The Odin Project.
+I had to replicate this template and made this more interesting by making it related to cats 🐱.

 All of the images are taken from https://www.pexels.com/